50 Metaphors for Strength, Courage, and Endurance

 Examples:

-1. “His anger erupted like a volcano, powerful and uncontrollable.”
+1. “His anger was a volcano, powerful and uncontrollable.”

-2. “The team’s performance surged forward like a volcano’s eruption, unstoppable and intense.”
+2. “The team’s performance was a volcano’s eruption, unstoppable and intense.”

 15. A Bamboo Forest